axlan/saleae-diff-ppm-decoder/README.md

 # Differential PPM Decoder

-An extension for Saleae Logic 2 to add a digital measurement for decoding a [differential poistion pulse modulated](https://www.pcbheaven.com/wikipages/Pulse_Position_Modulation/) (diff-ppm) signal.
+An extension for Saleae Logic 2 to add a digital measurement for decoding a [differential position pulse modulated](https://www.pcbheaven.com/wikipages/Pulse_Position_Modulation/) (diff-ppm) signal.

 This extension would be better implemented using the [Protocol Analyzer SDK](https://support.saleae.com/saleae-api-and-sdk/protocol-analyzer-sdk), but this is a quick implementation to decode short sequences.